AsheedEliyangod/Face-recognition-with-sounds/README.md

 #### The Tone-Deaf Coders

 ## Team Members
-Team Lead: Asheed Eliyangod — MAMO COLLEDE MANASSERY.
+Team Lead: Asheed Eliyangod — MAMO COLLEGE MANASSERY.

 ## Project Description
 Face the Music is a gloriously pointless web app that: